-- 3 (1) Except as otherwise provided in this section, this Schedule comes into force on the day the Support for Seniors and Caregivers Act, 2024 receives Royal Assent. - (2) Section 1 comes into force on a day to be named by proclamation of the Lieutenant Governor.
+3 (1) Except as otherwise provided in this section, this Schedule comes into force on the day the Support for Seniors and Caregivers Act, 2025 receives Royal Assent.

+(2) Section 1 comes into force on a day to be named by order of the Lieutenant Governor in Council.